Easy Instant Golden Milk Mix

-- It’s easy to keep on hand: Whip up a batch of this mix in about 20 minutes, for approx. 8 servings of Golden Milk.
-You can either store the mix in a jar in the fridge for up to 1 week or freeze 1/4 cup (2 oz) servings in a silicone ice cube or baby food tray (btw, I can’t live without these!!).
+- It’s easy to keep on hand: Whip up a batch of this mix in about 20 minutes for approx. 8 servings of Golden Milk.
+You can either store the mix in a jar in the fridge for up to 1 week or freeze 1/4 cup (2 oz) servings in a silicone ice cube or baby food tray (by the way, I can’t live without these!!).
 Simply melt, add hot water and enjoy a cup whenever you like!

 - It’s better for those of us watching our weight: Many golden milk recipes are loaded with fat, especially those made entirely with coconut milk.
-We love coconut milk but it’s important to be aware that one can of full-fat coconut milk contains a whopping 70 grams of fat and 700 calories!
+I love coconut milk, but it’s important to be aware that one can of full-fat coconut milk contains a whopping 70 grams of fat and 700 calories!
 (Not the best choice for anyone who is trying to lose weight.)
-While pre-packaged almond milk is an alternative, it typically contains thickeners, emulsifiers, and other processed ingredients that aren’t allowed on many dietary protocols— not to mention, nuts are omitted for those of us following the AIP diet.
-That’s why I created this recipe that still has some of that delicious richness and healthy fat needed for your body to absorb the turmeric, but can be mixed with hot water.
+While pre-packaged almond milk is an alternative, it typically contains thickeners, emulsifiers, and other processed ingredients that aren’t allowed on many dietary protocols— not to mention nuts are omitted for those of us following the AIP diet.
+That’s why I created this recipe that still has some of that delicious richness and healthy fat needed for your body to absorb the turmeric but can be mixed with hot water.

 Thyroid-healthy Recipe Highlights: